 There was a further failure at home in the 2011 Copa America before the team finally seemed to get it together in the lead-up to the 2014 World Cup.

-Despite finishing runner-up in Brazil last year and only losing to a spectacular goal seven minutes from the end of the tournament, I would argue that the World Cup was a huge chance wasted for Argentina, one that will not come again even if they beat Chile on July 4.
+Despite finishing runner-up in Brazil last year and only losing to a spectacular goal seven minutes from the end of the tournament, I would argue that the World Cup was a huge chance wasted for Argentina.
 They were playing in placid southern Brazilian cities close to home (while, say, Italy were crucified in places like Manaus and Natal).
 Their attackers Sergio Aguero, Messi and Angel Di Maria were a who’s who of recent European seasons.
 They were given a marshmallow of a draw.

 I had always said that Argentina’s conception of the game has in recent years been great, but they’ve never gotten the breaks.
 This time they did not have to play a single difficult team until the semi-final.
 It was an open invitation to turn on the style.
 But Argentina trudged through forgettable match after forgettable match.

 Messi provided a childlike thrill that the biggest star was delivering on the biggest stage with four early goals, including an iconic last-minute winner over Iran.
 But he had gone through the two worst seasons of his career approaching the World Cup and he was too jaded to continue in the same vein.
 Argentina’s other two potential match-winners Aguero and Di Maria were both injured.